SDEs with no strong solution arising from a problem of stochastic control: An SDE with no strong solution

 Therefore $X$ is not adapted to $(\mathcal{F}^B_t)_{t \geq 0}$.
 This contradicts the inclusion \eqref{eq:X-adapted}.
 Hence the SDE \eqref{eq:SDE-gamma} has no strong solution. \end{proof}

-\begin{remark} Recalling \Cref{cor:brownian-filtration}, we have shown that, although the SDE \eqref{eq:SDE-gamma} has no strong solution starting from the origin, there does exist a weak solution starting from the origin, and any such weak solution generates a Brownian filtration.
-As discussed in \Cref{sec:brownian-filtrations-CBM}, this places our example into the more common class of SDEs whose weak solutions are not strong but do generate a Brownian filtration, as is the case for Tanaka and Tsirelson's examples. \end{remark}
+\begin{remark} Recalling \Cref{cor:brownian-filtration}, we have shown that, although the SDE \eqref{eq:SDE-gamma} has no strong solution, there exists a unique (in law) weak solution, which generates a Brownian filtration.
+As discussed in \Cref{sec:brownian-filtrations-CBM}, this places our example into the more common class of SDEs whose weak solutions are not strong but do generate a Brownian filtration, as is the case for the examples of Tanaka and Tsirelson. \end{remark}